pachyderm/pachyderm/doc/docs/master/contributing/docs-style-guide.md

 ## Change log

-Format release notes as a bulletted list with each bullet describing a new feature, bug fix or change.
+Format release notes as a bulleted list with each bullet describing a new feature, bug fix or change.
 Each bullet should contain at most a few sentences, the vast majority should be just one, that describes the change.
 Sentences should be present tense, the things they've fixed should be past tense, for